-As the Lead Agency for Child & Youth Mental Health in Brant, Woodview has chosen to fund a Suicide Prevention Coordinator position, a role that co-chairs the meetings and helps to mobilize the work of the committee.
+As the Lead Agency for Child & Youth Mental Health in Brant, Woodview is pleased to host this information page and to co-chair the Suicide Prevention Brant committee.

 What are the Guiding Principles of Suicide Prevention Brant?

 The following principles are foundational to the intent and purpose of the committee: